mehulagg/gitlab/doc/user/application_security/sast/index.md

 ### Experimental features

-Receive early access to experimental features:
+You can receive early access to experimental features.
+Experimental features might be added, removed, or promoted to regular features at any time.

+Experimental features available are:

 - Enable scanning of iOS and Android apps using the [MobSF analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/mobsf/).

+#### Enable experimental features

 To enable experimental features, add the following to your `.gitlab-ci.yml` file: